siva636/shopify-theme/README.md

-An ecom project with Shopify Liquid. https://siva636.myshopify.com
+#An online flower store with Shopify Liquid
+##Use password as 123 to open this demo store
+https://siva636.myshopify.com